multifol-io/financial-variables/README.md

-# financial-figures
+# financial-figuvariablesres

-A repository that would help me (and others) collect and share financial-figures from IRS and other sources, that would:
+A repository that would help me (and others) collect and share financial-variables from IRS and other sources, that would:
 - be easy to find
 - be accessible to people
 - have file formats easily accessible to programs and spreadsheets